KatharaFramework/Kathara-Labs/main-labs/sdn-openflow/03-POX_Events/README.md

 # 03-POX_Events

 ## Introduction
 Event handling in POX fits into the publish/subscribe paradigm.
-Events in POX are all instances of subclasses of revent.Event.

 OpenFlow related events have the following three attributes:
 * **connection**: Connection to the relevant switch (e.g., which sent the message this event corresponds to)
 * **dpid**: Datapath ID of relevant switch (use dpid_to_str( ) to format it for display)
 * **ofp**: OpenFlow message object that caused this event

-Now, we see the OpenFlow Events:
+The possible OpenFlow Events are:
 * **ConnectionUp event** is fired in response to the establishment of a new control channel with a switch.
 * **ConnectionDown event** is fired when a connection to a switch has been terminated.